moksnow/HealthAnalyzer/README.md

 **HealthAnalyzer** is a full-stack AI-assisted medical analysis system.
 It combines a **Spring Boot 3.5.6 (Java 21)** backend and a **React (Vite + TailwindCSS)** frontend to let users upload CT/MRI images and blood-test reports (JPEG/PNG/PDF), extract text via OCR / PDFBox, analyze content with AI models (OpenAI / OpenRouter / Claude), and view historical results.
 Authentication uses JWT and the system stores per-user file & analysis history.

+Designed for clinicians and patients to accelerate triage and provide clear, plain-language summaries.
+Supports re-analysis, per-user audit trails, and admin user management for quality control and compliance.
+Uses Tess4J (Tesseract) and Apache PDFBox for OCR/PDF parsing — ensure `eng.traineddata` is available on the server.
+AI analysis is pluggable: swap `ChatGptService`, `OpenRouterService` or other implementations without changing core logic.
+Default dev DB is H2; easily switch to PostgreSQL or MySQL and supply API keys via secure environment variables.

 ---

 ## Table of Contents